Health Information Technology FAQ

 MVCC’s Health Information Technology program begins each fall semester and continues for four semesters.
 You also may begin the program during the spring semester, especially if planning to attend part time.

-Yes.
-There may be work experience credit available.
-For more information, contact the Academic Advisement Center in Utica at 315-731-5710 or the Student Service Center in Rome at 315-334-7709.
+There is there a potential to utilize work experience for credit available.
+For more information, contact the Academic Advisement Center in Utica at (315) 731-5710 or the Program Coordinator at (315) 792-5378

-Yes.
 There are several transfer options available.
-For example, MVCC’s Health Information Technology program has an articulation agreement with SUNY Polytechnic Institute’s Health Information Management online program.
+For example, MVCC’s Health Information Technology program has articulation agreements with SUNY Polytechnic Institute’s Health, CUNY School of Professional Studies and Southern New Hampshire University in Information Management or Health Information Administration online programs.

 MVCC’s Health Information Technology program is offered completely online.
 HIT core courses are not offered on campus.
-However, general education course may be taken on campus (e.g., Human Anatomy & Physiology 1 and 2, English, Math, Psychology, Sociology).
+However, general education course may be taken on campus (e.g., English, Math, Psychology, Sociology).

 We cannot guarantee job placement for graduates; however, MVCC’s Career Development Center provides excellent resources for those conducting job searches.

-No. You are not required to take the RHIT certification exam; however, it is highly recommended that you take the exam during your last semester of study so you can be marketable and employable in the industry.
-Many healthcare facilities searching for health information management professionals prefer credentialed staff.
-Please realize that the RHIT certification exam is textbook-based, which is the reason that students are permitted to take the exam in their last semester of study.
-If you do not take the exam at that time, you should take it as close to your graduation date as possible (because textbook content changes annually).
+Please realize that the RHIT credential exam is textbook-based, which is the reason that students are permitted to take the exam in their last semester of study.
+If you do not take the exam within your last academic semester, you should take it as close to your graduation date as possible (because textbook content changes annually).